kaminiwalunj/mslearn-fabric/Instructions/Labs/04-ingest-pipeline-new.md

    table_name = "sales"
     ```

-3. In the **...** menu for the cell (at its top-right) select **Toggle parameter cell**.
+3. In the **ellipsis (...)** menu for the cell (at its top-right) select **Toggle parameter cell**.
 This configures the cell so that the variables declared in it are treated as parameters when running the notebook from a pipeline.

     ![](./Images/imag11.png)